-On February 1, 2016, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
-Code Ann. § 65-4-118, which qualifies the Consumer

-Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
-The Consumer Advocate asserts that the interests of consumers may be affected by "determinations and orders made by the Authority with respect to (i) the interpretation and application of Tenn.
-Code Ann. § 65-5-103, other relevant statutory and regulatory provisions, and the order issued by the Authority in TRA Docket No. 13-00130 and (ii) the review and analysis of the documentation and materials provided by Tennessee-American."
+On December 13, 2016, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Authority.
+The Consumer Advocate asserts that the interests of consumers may be affected by "determinations and orders made by the Authority with respect to (i) the interpretation, application, and implementation of Tenn.
+Code Ann. § 65-5-103(a), and other relevant statutory and regulatory provisions, and (ii) the review and analysis of the documentation, financial spreadsheets, and materials provided by Tennessee American."
 As such, it seeks to intervene in these proceedings to represent the interests of Tennessee consumers.
 TAWC does not oppose the Consumer Advocate's intervention in these proceedings.